 For your convenience, the District has a drop-box located at the South East corner of the property.
 You should be able to pull up to the last stall in our customer parking lot, drop off the payment on the drivers side, and pull back out.
 All payments dropped off in the box will be posted to your account the following morning.
 Please, no cash in the drop box.

 If you overpaid your water bill account, refunds are processed on approximately the 20th of each month.
 In the event that you are entitled to a refund, it is important that we have the correct forwarding information available.

 The District bills customers on a bi-monthly basis.
 Your bill should arrive during the first week of the month on either odd or even months.
 If you do not receive your bill, please notify the District office.
 Payments are due on the 15th of the month; failure to receive your bill is not an excuse for non-payment.

-Many new homeowners are not aware that (unlike other utilities), water charges are associated with the physical property rather than with the individual incurring the charges.
+Many new homeowners are not aware that water charges (unlike other utilities) are associated with the physical property rather than with the individual incurring the charges.
 What this means is that property ownership is transferred along with any unpaid balance to the new owner.
 When the District is notified of a change in ownership, a final bill is prepared.
 However, if the previous owner and/or tenant does not pay the final bill, the responsibility lies with the new owner.